Jet shape modifications in holographic dijet systems

+We fix the initial vacuum dijet asymmetry as in \cite{Brewer:2017fqy} from a (smeared) \textsc{Pythia}+\textsc{Hydjet} simulation from \cite{Chatrchyan:2012nia}, which used transverse momentum cuts $(p_{1},\,p_{2})>(120,\,30)$ GeV.
+This initial dijet distribution is realistic in asymmetry, but it is important to note that the system is hence not balanced in transverse momentum.
+Realistically the subleading jet is often accompanied by a smaller third jet such that the total transverse momentum is balanced.
+In our study we choose to ignore these third jets, which could have a significant contribution for high $p_T$ particles away from the subleading jet axis.

+As in \cite{Brewer:2017fqy} we use a simple blast-wave model for the temperature profile (see \cite{Brewer:2017fqy} for details).
+Jets are produced according to a binary scaling distribution in the transverse plane and the normalization of the temperature is chosen to lead to reasonable jet suppression.
+Here we include transverse velocity effects using the fluid-gravity metric.
+As a simple model for the transverse fluid velocity we take $u_{i}=-\tanh\left(\frac{4\tau}{3T}\nabla_{i}T\right)$, which works well for small times \cite{vanderSchee:2012qj,Habich:2014jna} and gives a realistic magnitude at late times.
+Here we neglect all gradient terms in the hydrodynamic expansion.
+It is possible to use a more complete analysis of string propagation in general metrics, including far-from-equilibrium dynamics and viscous hydrodynamics, see e.g. \cite{Lekaveckas:2013lha}, but these corrections do not have significant effects on the results presented here.

-The starting positions of the dijets follow a binary scaling distribution of $\rho_{\text{part}}(\vec{x_{\perp}})^{2}$ and $\rho_{\text{part}}(\vec{x_{\perp}})$ for the large and small systems respectively.
-For the small system this assumes the colliding ion is approximately homogeneous.
-For each jet we then subsequently compute the evolution of about 100 string segments on their null geodesics, which we translate into an energy momentum flow when the plasma reaches the freeze-out temperature of 175 MeV \citep{Hatta:2011gh,Chesler:2015nqz}.
+We start our strings near the boundary at proper time $\tau_{0}=0.5$ fm/$c$.
+For each jet we compute the evolution of a collection of null geodesics, which we translate into an energy momentum flow when the plasma reaches the freeze-out temperature of 175 MeV \cite{Hatta:2011gh,Chesler:2015nqz}.
 The segments that have not fallen in the black hole have new AdS angles, which lead to a new jet shape and new jet $p_{T}$ defined to be the $p_{T}$ within $r=0.3$ of the average direction of the jet.
 It is important to note that strings with endpoints traveling into the bulk at a large downward angle, or equivalently jets with large width, will fall into the black hole faster and hence lose more energy to the plasma than their narrow counterparts.

 \textbf{Dijets and jet shapes} - The energy loss of dijets in HIC has particularly rich and interesting physics.
 Depending on the production point of the dijet the two jets traverse a different part of the medium.
 Both jets may also lose energy differently, depending on their width in the holographic picture or on the particular structure of the particle shower in a weakly coupled picture.
-When a dijet pair is particularly imbalanced either in path length or in width it is possible that leading and subleading jets can be interchanged by the effect of the plasma (in our holographic model this happens for 3\% of dijets).